Personal Or Online Interview: Choose Wisely

 Imagine that you got an interview invitation from a company that's located in another state.
 You'll have to spend hours traveling, and the whole process can take days.
 On their side, the employer will need to pay for your travel and accommodation (most reputable companies do).
 Provided that an interview doesn't guarantee a job, it's a significant investment, isn't it?

 At the end of the day, it depends.
-However, if you are really interested in a job, always opt for in-person interview.
+However, if you are really interested in a job, always opt for an in-person interview.
 Like no other interview type, it will enable you to build rapport and evaluate the corporate culture.

-Skype interviews work better as a preliminary stage before the ‘real’ interview.
-If the company is located in your city and only offers Skype interview, they probably don’t seriously consider your candidacy or use the video interview stage to weed out the candidates that don’t fit.
+Skype interviews work better as a preliminary stage before the ‘real' interview.
+If the company is located in your city and only offers Skype interviews, they probably don't seriously consider your candidacy or use the video interview stage to weed out the candidates that don't fit.

 Keep in mind that any kind of interview requires thorough preparation.
-You should practice answering the interview questions and do a research about the company – it will help you to excel in the interview.
+You should practice answering the interview questions and do research about the company – it will help you to excel in the interview.

 What if you get little interview calls?